mougiakouel/QGIS-Training-Manual/interface/interface.rst

 Right-clicking on a layer will give you a menu with lots of extra options.
 You'll be using some of them before long, so take a look around!

-Some versions of QGIS have a separate :guilabel:`Control rendering order` checkbox just underneath the TOC.
+Some versions of QGIS have a separate :guilabel:`Control rendering order` checkbox just underneath the Layers list.
 Don't worry if you can't see it.
 It will be addressed later.

 Toolbars
 --------